Young people and the justice system

-If you are arrested and kept in custody, the police must bring you before a court as soon as reasonably practicable so that you can apply to the court for bail.
+If you're arrested and kept in custody, the police must bring you before a court as soon as reasonably possible so that you can apply to the court for bail.

-Yes.
-If you are arrested, given a notice to appear or served with a complaint and summons, the police must tell your parents and the Department of Communities.
+If you are arrested, given a notice to appear or served with a complaint and summons, the police must tell your parents and the Department of Child Safety, Youth and Women.

-If you have been charged with a minor offence, you will probably go to the Childrens Court and appear before a Childrens Court magistrate.
+If you are charged with an offence you will have to appear in the Childrens Court to appear before a Childrens Court magistrate.

-If you have to go to court it is a good idea to talk to a lawyer before you go to court.
-Duty lawyers are usually at court and can give you advice and speak to the court for you.
-See Duty lawyer.
+If you have to go to court it is a good idea to talk to a lawyer before you go.
+A duty lawyer is a free lawyer who will give you legal advice and appear for your matter on your court date.